-Every Girl Scout Cookie, Ranked
+Our Favorite Girl Scout Cookies, Ranked

 There is but a single sleeve of these when you open up the super-thin box.
 It's like the Girl Scouts are saying, "We know you're not going to like these, or else we would've packed two sleeves in there."
-They taste like a mouthful of (gluten-free) sand that someone accidentally dropped a few toffee chunks into.
+They taste a little sandy.

 Initially, Do-si-dos taste a lot like the Lance Toast Chee peanut butter sandwich crackers that were popular in my middle school.
 The aftertaste is a lot like those Toast Chee crackers too.
 They're lucky I don't mind a Toast Chee every now and then.
 But seriously, did a Girl Scout accidentally pack Lance ToastChee crackers into my Girl Scout Cookie box?
 No. No, she did not, because Girl Scouts do not work the assembly line at a cookie factory.
 This is just what Do-si-dos tastes like.
 This is a cookie that doesn't taste like a snack-based dessert.
-And in that case, why are they making these?

-For the little scout with celiac disease, the chocolate chip/oatmeal hybrid offers up a treat that tastes a bit like a granola bar.
+For the little scout with celiac disease, the caramel chocolate chip rendition offers up a treat that tastes a bit like a granola bar.
 But now she also has to contend with the other scouts who claim they're on a gluten-free diet just because they think it's healthy.
 So... call it a wash?

 When else does anyone eat shortbread?
 When it's Girl Scout Cookie season, and no other time.
 Let us take a moment to exalt the mere existence of this shortbread cookie, the snack-food version of the Yeti.

-The crispiness of this wafer -- the Girl Scouts do not call it a cookie on the box, strangely -- is the secret to why it's so damn good.
+The crispiness of this wafer—the Girl Scouts do not call it a cookie on the box, strangely—is the secret to why it's so damn good.
 Its thinness makes you feel like it's barely there.
 It takes a minimal amount of effort for the wafer to yield to your mouth, and within no time, a minty bite permeates that place where your taste buds live.
 It only loses points because it denies that it's a cookie.
 And when I buy Girl Scout Cookies, I expect to eat cookies.
 On the other hand, it's the best wafer you'll ever have in your life.
-(Unless communion wafers are super tasty?
-I don't know, I've never been to church.)

-I hated anything with coconut in it as a kid -- it was like math homework for my taste buds.
+I hated anything with coconut in it as a kid—it was like math homework for my taste buds.
 Now I eat foods prepared with coconut oil and drink coconut water like I live in Thailand and it's cheap (sadly, I do not live in Bangkok, and it is not cheap).
 But I always loved Samoas.
 They were the exception to my coconut-free childhood.
 In adulthood, my love of Samoas has only grown, as they combine dark chocolate, toasted coconut, and a cookie with a hole in it.
-For some reason, the hole adds to the exotic quality of the cookie.
+For some reason, the hole adds to the magical quality of the cookie.
 It's no bigger than my palm, and yet the Girl Scouts stiff me on the middle of a cookie?!
 It makes me love the cookie even more.
 And it's an actual cookie.
 So... in your face, Thin Mints.

-The Tagalong is not just the best Girl Scout Cookie, it might be the best cookie ever made.
+The Tagalong is not just the best Girl Scout Cookie—it might be the best cookie ever made.
 Think about what goes into a Tagalong: you've got a crispy cookie layer, a fluffy cookie layer, a peanut butter layer, and then all of that is covered in chocolate.
-It's basically a Reese's with better mouthfeel -- and you get 15 of them in one pack!
+It's basically a Reese's with better mouthfeel—and you get 15 of them in one pack!
 Speaking of which, if Reese's wants to come out with a 15-pack, I would welcome that with flabby, open arms.